vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/kapyAsaH.md

 Obvious to common sense (without vyAk) that "monkey-butt" doesn't fit, but vyAkaraNa leads to superficial "vyutpatti" bias, instead of going straight for avyutpatti or nirukti.

 ##### Temporal cultural shift?
 One need not argue that the sage's morality was the same as later morality - just basic aesthetic sense.
 I don't think that a woman 5k yr ago would be flattered by monkey bum similie.
+Bum and eyes being dual doesn't generate appropriateness.